The Pooled Employer 401(k) Plan (PEP): 5 Big Benefits for Your Small Business

 Who qualifies for a PEP?

-In general, two or more unrelated small businesses can come together to join a PEP, regardless of where they operate in the U.S. or their trade (per the SECURE Act).
+In general, a PEP is two or more unrelated small businesses that have come together, regardless of where they operate in the U.S. or their trade (per the SECURE Act).
 This setup is particularly advantageous for small to mid-size businesses.
 Keep in mind that providers may have specific criteria and PEP eligibility requirements that businesses must meet to join the plan.

 Can I customize my PEP?

 Some PEP providers offer options for plan design features such as eligibility and vesting alternatives, optional matching contributions, a safe harbor provision, Roth and pretax contributions for participants, auto-enrollment and auto increase, and profit-sharing options.

 Why should I get a PEP for my business?